Find Doctor in Cincinnati City (OH) Who Prescribe Suboxone or Methadone For Pain and Take Insurance

 Medication-assisted treatment (MAT) combines behavioral therapy and medications to treat opioid use disorder.
 MAT services offered in Cincinnati and Hamilton County include:

 • Methadone treatment – Patients receive daily doses of methadone along with counseling and support groups.
-Methadone prevents opioid withdrawal and reduces drug cravings.
+Methadone prevents Opioid Withdrawal and reduces drug cravings.

 • Buprenorphine (Suboxone) treatment – Buprenorphine is prescribed to block the effects of opioids, reduce cravings, and ease withdrawal.
 It comes as a pill or film placed under the tongue.